 Expanded Cloud and Object Support

-- IBM Bluemix Swift and S3 storage are now supported and, along with Azure PAGE blob storage, can be specified as an ATS connection .
+- IBM Cloud Swift and S3 storage are now supported and, along with Azure PAGE blob storage, can be specified as an ATS connection .

 - Sync with S3 is now fully supported, including bi-directional sync between S3 buckets.

-- The Node API now supports access keys for IBM Bluemix, S3 storage, Google Cloud Storage, Microsoft Azure Storage, and Microsoft SAS Storage.
+- The Node API now supports access keys for IBM Cloud, S3 storage, Google Cloud Storage, Microsoft Azure Storage, and Microsoft SAS Storage.

 - S3 versioning is now supported.
 Versioned object overwrite options can be configured in /opt/aspera/etc/trapd/s3.properties.